Translucent504/translucent504.github.io/_pages/ideas.md

     - scrolling through the text that describes it keeps the figure hovering over as you scroll through.
     - this makes the whole reading process smoother since jumping to figure and then scrolling backup to where we were before really breaks the flow of reading.
     - have the figure join its original place when you reach it in text.
+- [ ] Memory Palace in Minecraft or something similar.